51Degrees/documentation/src/devicedetection/hash.md

 As a result of using hashes and selecting only the important sub strings, the data structure is not only fast, it is small.
 For all but the shortest sub strings, a hash code will take up far less space than the string itself.
 In addition, by omitting irrelevant parts of a User-Agent, such as strings which identify the user or location, the size can be reduced, and operations which yield no benefit are removed.

 # Detection Process
-A series of nodes arranged in a tree (or Trie) are evaluated from root to leaf.
+A series of nodes arranged in a tree (or trie) are evaluated from root to leaf.
 Each root or branch node can contain one or more hash values that occur between a given range of character positions.
 The characters in the target User-Agent are evaluated against the node to either match one of the hash values or not.
 If a hash value is matched then the corresponding next match node is evaluated.
 If none of the hash values match then an unmatched node is evaluated.
 This process continues until a leaf node is reached and the device identified.
 Consider the following User-Agent.

 ```